Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 In 2021, two pairs of previously unseen, unique diamond sunglasses went up for auction at Sotheby’s, with roots stretching back to 17th-century Mughal India – crafted during a rich period when imperial wealth, scientific advancements, and artistic efforts were greatly valued.

-The diamond pair has been dubbed the ‘Halo of Light,’ while the pair featuring emerald lenses is named the ‘Gate of Paradise.’
-Believed to have originally been commissioned by an unknown prince, the enduring duo has remained in the same collection for nearly half a century.
+The diamond pair is dubbed the “Halo of Light,” while its emerald-lensed counterpart is known as the “Gate of Paradise.”
+Believed to have been commissioned by an unknown prince, the enduring duo has remained in the same collection for nearly half a century.

-A testament to the unrivaled technical skill involved, there are no comparable examples to match these two masterpieces.
+A testament to unrivaled technical skill, there are no comparable examples of these two masterpieces.
 Only a true artist could have cleaved these jewels from a single 200-carat rough natural diamond from the Golconda region of India.
-Sotheby’s estimates that the original stone could be “possibly the largest ever found.”
-The tear-drop shaped emerald ‘Gate of Paradise’ glasses are believed to have been cut from a Colombian emerald of over 300 carats.
-Around 1890, the gemstone lenses were placed in new frames, bedazzled with rose-cut diamonds.
+Sotheby’s estimates that the original stone may be “possibly the largest ever found.”
+The teardrop-shaped emerald lenses of the “Gate of Paradise” glasses are believed to have been cut from a Colombian emerald weighing over 300 carats.
+Around 1890, the gemstone lenses were set into new frames adorned with rose-cut diamonds.

 The 'Halo of Light' diamond sunglasses from the Mughal Empire.
 (Courtesy of Sotheby's)